Contact Us for a Free Consultation (818) 781-1570

 It should be noted that while money laundering can be charged by itself, it's often closely connected to other federal crimes.

-As stated above, it's important to note money laundering normally involves several steps to complete – money is placed into a financial institution – a series of complex financial transactions to conceal a paper trail – then the “clean” money is placed back into society by concealing the money in a legal financial transaction.
+As stated above, it's important to note money laundering normally involves several steps to complete – money is placed into a financial institution – a series of complex financial transactions to conceal a paper trail – then the “clean” money is placed back into society by concealing the money in a legal, financial transaction.

 This is considered a federal fraud crime that is punishable by time in prison and large fines.
 If you have been arrested for this type of crime, you will need a skilled attorney to have any chance of avoiding a conviction.
+Because it cannot comply with strict regulatory requirements, Hawala is considered illegal in the United States.

 Fighting Money Laundering Charges